 However, as he shared the details of what his new role would entail, I was puzzled.
 Curious, I asked if I could make an observation.
 Open to my thoughts, I told him that based off of our previous conversations about his career interests as well as assessment results, what he was describing sounded quite honestly like death to someone with his hardwiring and interests.
 I then asked how he truthfully felt about the new position and he laughed and said he already knew he would hate everything about it.
 Clearly we had some work to do.

 Taking a timeout from the discussion of his current career situation, I asked him what he really wanted when it came to his career.
 We then talked about where he wanted to be in his career 5 years down the road and if this new position would move him closer to that objective, or further away.
 It was a no brainer.
-He quickly saw that he had no interest in the work and that it was completely out of alignment with what he was truly passionate about and what he wanted to do long-term.
+He quickly saw that he had no interest in the work and that it was completely out of alignment with what he wanted to do long-term.
 We immediately began putting a plan together for how he could begin to take steps in the right direction.

 While I wish I could say this was a rare occurrence, I have actually had multiple clients even in the past few months who have faced similar situations.
-They are in a career that is completely out of sync with their strengths, interests, gifts and passion, yet they move forward down that path because it is simply the path they are already on and what is before them.
+They are in a career that is completely out of sync with their strengths, interests and gifts, yet they move forward down that path because it is simply the path they are already on and what is before them.

 Going a step further, of these clients, several have developed skills to such an extent in a certain area that they almost feel they have no option but to continue down the path they are on.
 When discussing if those long developed skills are even ones they want to continue using, clients often find that just because they have developed skills in an area does not mean those are the skills they even want to utilize and further develop!